About the OP Audio Lab

 The lab will offer a select group of writers and teams an opportunity to develop content in a setting where they can accelerate an unproduced project, receive high level support and feedback from leading voices in the field, and network with each other and other industry leaders in a supportive environment all geared towards moving their work forward.

 The lab will meet together once a week for group work, have additional panels with industry professionals working in the audio field, and have OP office hours as desired.
-The weekly meetings tend to take a writers’ room format, where group feedback and comments are encouraged.
+The virtual weekly meetings tend to take a writers’ room format, where group feedback and comments are encouraged.

 As with our other programs, the Audio Storytelling Lab has its roots in the same theatrical community that has served the Orchard Project’s history, although we welcome applicants of all artistic backgrounds.